The Real Cost of ChatGPT Ads: DTC Unit Economics

 Three numbers decide whether OpenAI Ads pays for your brand today.
 Cost per click.
 Landing-page conversion rate.
 Contribution margin per order.
 Multiply CPC by clicks-needed (one divided by LP conversion rate).
 Divide that into contribution margin per order.
 If the ratio is above one, the math works today.
 If it is below one but your repeat rate covers the gap, the math works inside two quarters.
 If neither, wait two quarters and rerun.

 The current baseline values to know.
-CPC sits in the $3 to $5 range under the April 2026 cost-per-click rollout; $4 is the midpoint used in worked examples below.
-Independent estimates put ChatGPT's commercial-link CTR near 1.3 percent against Google's roughly 29 percent.
-That CTR gap is the single most consequential difference between the two channels.
+CPC sits in the $3 to $5 range under the April 2026 cost-per-click rollout, still the working range for ecommerce and retail as of August 2026; software and finance clear considerably higher. $4 is the midpoint used in worked examples below.
 Landing-page conversion rate is the input you must supply yourself; 2.5 percent is a reasonable DTC baseline, but every point of variance against your real number doubles or halves every CAC figure that follows.

 Interactive